kitaird/FoosballgoalieRL/README.md

 # FoosballRL

 #### Train a Foosball-Agent using Deep Reinforcement Learning
+##### Important: Exact obj- and stl-files are not yet released due to licensing questions.
+The current models are placeholders.

 This is an exercise for students to train a goalie in a foosball environment using Python.
 The environment is based on a to-scale mujoco model of a foosball table.